Meet Laurier’s future football coach

-He gives pep-talks, helps with drills and gets to do what he thoroughly enjoys – talking football.
-The advice he gets from players helps him in his own development as a football player, Darian explained.
+He relays pep-talks to the players, helps with drills and gets to do what he thoroughly enjoys – talking football.
+The advice he gains from players assists him in his own development as an avid football player, Darian explained.

-Godfrey Onyeka, defensive back for the Golden Hawks, is a good buddy of Darian’s and has developed a special relationship with him as they play the same position in football.
+Godfrey Onyeka, defensive back for the Golden Hawks, is a good buddy of Darian’s and has built a special relationship with him as they hold the same position in football.

 He has taken particular note of Darian’s contributions to the team.